Applying for the Uniform CPA Examination

 • Official transcripts are those that have been issued by the institution’s Registrar’s Office and include the Registrar’s official seal.

-• The degree you have earned must be posted on your official transcript.
+• The degree you earned must be posted on your official transcript.

 • Transcripts may be submitted electronically provided they are official.
 Some schools do not offer this service.
 Contact your Registrar’s office for additional information.
 If an email address is required for electronic delivery, use [email protected].
 Electronically delivered transcripts must be submitted directly from the institution(s).